maitesin/summer-course/content.md

 | tera | T | 10^12 |
 | peta | P | 10^15 |
 | exa | E | 10^18 |

+For example, 3000 bytes (or 3000B) can be expressed as 3KB or 5600000B can be also expressed as 5.6MB.

 ## Exercises